pietrorea/pietrorea.com/src/content/2016-08-19-no-man-is-an-island.md

 If you don’t follow up on an invoice, you won’t get paid.
 The internet is down?
 Can’t yell at IT to fix it anymore.
 You have to get on your hands and knees and rewire your Ethernet connection.

-> Corporate accounts payable, Nina speaking.
+> "Corporate accounts payable, Nina speaking.
 JUST a moment.” - Nina, Office Space

 As it turns out, Nina from Office Space had an important job.
 Nina and the rest of her colleagues (well, maybe not Milton) were providing crucial internal services to the organization so you could keep going to work every day.